Johnny Caiger

 John Edward Caiger (1939–2018), was a male boxer who competed for England.

-Boxing career
+Biography

-He represented England in the -75 Kg division and won a bronze medal at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+Caiger represented the England team during the the boxing tournament at the 1958 British Empire and Commonwealth Games in the -75 Kg division and won a bronze medal.

 He was the 1961 Amateur Boxing Association British middleweight champion, when boxing for the Army.
 He turned professional under Terry Lawless and later worked as the trainer for Fairburn House Boys Club in Canning Town.